Franconia Railway: History

 After the Second World War, the line—along with many other important lines in Germany—was electrified.
 However, subsequently many of the line's stations—particularly between Osterburken and Lauda—were abandoned for lack of profitability.
-Since the line is very twisty, it does not allow high speeds, and it has lost its usefulness for long-distance transport completely.
-Thus the InterRegio train "Rennsteig", which ran from Stuttgart to Erfurt, and the last remaining long-distance train on the Franconian line, was closed for the new timetable in 2001.
+Since the line has many curves, top speeds are limited and it lost its utility for regularly scheduled long-distance service.
+Thus the InterRegio train "Rennsteig", which ran from Stuttgart to Erfurt, and the last remaining planned long-distance train on the Franconian line, was closed for the new timetable in 2001.
+From July 2024 through December 2024, the line briefly hosted scheduled Intercity service for the train pair IC 118/IC 119 (Innsbruck Hbf – Berlin Ostbahnhof) while the Riedbahn was closed between Mannheim and Frankfurt (Main) for major rehabilitation work.

 Operations

 The whole line is currently served by Regional-Express trains at two-hour intervals, which are supplemented by some additional services.
 On the Stuttgart–Bietigheim-Bissingen section, it is integrated in the network of the Stuttgart S-Bahn as line S5.
 Regionalbahn trains run between Stuttgart and Mosbach-Neckarelz (via the Neckar Valley Railway from Bad Friedrichshall-Jagstfeld), as well as on the Heilbronn–Osterburken section.
 Between Lauda and Würzburg class 628 diesel multiple unit run at two-hour intervals, operated by WestFrankenBahn as Regionalbahn services.